thouters/resourcepool/README.md

 There is a command line tool (rpclient) to claim maintenance on the test setup

-The service maintains registry of resources, which have an office location, property tags, freeform dict of details (port numbers etc) persisted to disk.
+The service maintains an inventory of resources, which have an office location, property tags, freeform dict of details (port numbers etc) persisted to disk.

-Devops can do a HTTP POST /registry with yaml to update the registry (eg. from A CI/CD pipeline), which returns an HTTP error if it fails to validate.
+Devops can do a HTTP POST /inventory with yaml to update the inventory (eg. from A CI/CD pipeline), which returns an HTTP error if it fails to validate.

 # Security